 The Adjutant General”

 It was while the detail was building the second bridge that Ken came down with yellow jaundice and was assigned light duty.
-To the Japanese, light duty was carrying from a well 300 yards to the kitchen.
+To the Japanese, light duty was carrying water from a well to the kitchen 300 yards away from the well.
 On the second day of this duty, gifts began showing up at the well in little bags.
 There was sugar, cigarettes, bananas, mangoes, and other food.
 With the gifts were notes from the Filipinos.
 One note told Ken to, “Take this for your jaundice.”

 The detail next went to Calumpit.
 The Filipinos came through the barrio with their carabao carts with fruit spread out on them.
 As they went through the barrio, the POWs took what they wanted as the Filipinos had expected them to do.